2016 fireworks mishap at temple: Probe panel blames cops, govt

 Had the district Collector and the additional district magistrate "conveyed their refusal to permit" the display of fireworks "in clear and unambiguous terms", the display would not have occurred, it said.
 "A detailed inquiry into the tragedy at Puttingal has revealed that it was the result of coming together of a lot of diverse causative factors, including the adamant stance of the temple committee to have a massive fireworks display without ensuring minimum safety standards, negligence of the fireworks contractors, lapses on the party of the police, district administration, fire and rescue services and the pollution control board in complying with the relevant rules and procedures," said the report a copy of which was accessed by the media.

-The Commission said examination of past practices revealed that over the years, the licensing authority had been issuing licence in a lax manner without ensuring strict compliance with the rules and procedures.
-"Many a time the licence was seen issued ex-post facto, effectively diluting its importance," it said.
+The Commission said an examination of past practices revealed that over the years, the licensing authority had been issuing a licence in a lax manner without ensuring strict compliance with the rules and procedures.
+"Many a time the license was seen issued ex-post facto, effectively diluting its importance," it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)